 Children and Young People

 Talking about things is not always easy for children and young people.
-I offer a range of creative resources
+In face to face sessions I offer a range of creative resources

 to engage children in activities through

 art and play as a way to begin to